geeekpi/RPB-HAT/README.md

-# RPB stands for Remote Power Button.
+# RPB-HAT stands for Remote Power Button Hat board
 ## This is for a remote power control with GEEEKPI's new designed board.
+## It's a nice power controller board for your project which needs power on/off/reboot by remote controller.
+## It also supports press button onboard.
 ## And you can use it on your Raspberry Pi 3 module B, and with operating system: Raspbian.
 ### How to use it ###
 * Just download it from https://github.com/geeekpi/RPB.git by: